kikadf/kaiju/README.md

 * Working with repository

-Get chromium to the version of OpenBSD port, apply OpenBSD patches, finally apply the NetBSD delta patch from kaiju/patches/chromium:
+Get chromium to the version of OpenBSD port, apply OpenBSD patches, apply the NetBSD delta patch from kaiju/patches/chromium, check the changes in the reference Open-, FreeBSD files:

 `cd kaiju`

 `./update_vanilla.sh <chromium version>`

+`./check_new_files.sh <chromium version>`

-Finally fix the rejected parts of nb-delta.patch in chromium repo, what is created by update_vanilla.sh, and commit:
+Finally fix the rejected parts of nb-delta.patch in chromium repo, what is created by update_vanilla.sh, update the added NetBSD files based on the output of check_new_files.sh, and commit:

 `cd ../chromium-netbsd-*`